Plan B: New ${Z^\prime}$ models for $b\rightarrow sl^+l^-$ anomalies: Fits

 Here, we perform a new fit to the $3B_3-L_e-2L_\mu$ model; the result is displayed in Table~\ref{tab:nice_model}.

-We see that the overall fit is of an acceptable quality, with a $p-$value of {}.22.
-The higher invariant mass-squared bin of $R_K$ is compatible with its experimental value (the pull is 1.1$\sigma$), whereas the others are all well fit.
-The $B_3-L_e-2L_\mu$ model has a $\chi^2$ improvement of $14.9$ as compared to the SM, for two additional fitted parameters.
-The $p-$value of the SM being statistically as good a fit to the data\footnote{The SM is equivalent to the parameter choice $g_{Z^\prime}=0$, $\theta_{sb}=0$ of the $B_3-L_e-2L_\mu$ model under suitable caveats; therefore we use the optimal likelihood ratio test for two degrees of freedom to calculate the $p-$value.} as the $B_3-L_e-2L_\mu$ model is {}.0006.
+We see that the overall fit is of poor quality, with a $p-$value of {}.014.
+The higher invariant mass-squared bins of $R_K$, $R_{K^\ast}$ are more-or-less compatible with their experimental values (the pull are -0.9$\sigma$, -1.3$\sigma$, respectively).
+The $B_3-L_e-2L_\mu$ model has a $\chi^2$ improvement of $33.8$ as compared to the SM, for two additional fitted parameters.
+The $p-$value of the SM being statistically as good a fit to the data\footnote{The SM is equivalent to the parameter choice $g_{Z^\prime}=0$, $\theta_{sb}=0$ of the $B_3-L_e-2L_\mu$ model under suitable caveats; therefore we use the optimal likelihood ratio test for two degrees of freedom to calculate the $p-$value.} as the $B_3-L_e-2L_\mu$ model is $4.6 \times 10^{-8}$.

 We display the parameter space of the model in Fig.~\ref{fig:param_space}.